fleschutz/CWTS/README.md

 Compiler Warnings Test Suite (CWTS)
 ====================================

 **Compiler warnings in C++ are extremely helpful to prevent software bugs from the beginning on.
 Sadly, most warnings are either undetected or not shown by the default warning level.
-This repo checks the warning coverage of your C++ compiler with 68 test cases (see the .cpp files in the 📂[test_cases](test_cases/) folder).**
+This repo checks the warning coverage of your C++ compiler with 68 test cases.
+For details see the source code in the 📂[test_cases](test_cases/) subfolder and the test results in the 📂[test_results](test_results/) subfolder.**

 ⚙️ Installation